 It should also be recognised that in many areas, particularly for the PTEs, the availability of multi-operator and multi-mode tickets further complicates passengers’ ticket choice.
 Explicit modelling of how passengers select between the wider range of options available is likely to be significantly more complex than the more pragmatic methods currently employed.

 It is not clear to what extent ignoring the existence of the wider array of ticket products would lead to a bias in estimated discount factors in one direction or another.
 To date, the simplifications employed in the DfT Calculator, and pragmatic PTE judgements on how to translate local data into appropriate inputs to the Calculator, have not in themselves been the source of major conflict with operators.
-However, this situation may change, as pressures on finance increase, and the existence of a wider range of ticket types than is acknowledged by the Guidance becomes more difficult to avoid.
+However, this situation may change, as pressures on finance increase, and the existence of a wider range of ticket types than is acknowledged by the Guidance becomes more difficult to ignore.

 4 REIMBURSEMENT FACTOR ISSUES

 The Single Demand Curve

-As described in Section 2, the purpose of the Reimbursement Factor (RF) is to estimate the proportion of observed concessionary trips which would have been made in the absence of the concession.
-Given that it is not possible to directly observe the counterfactual, the quantity of journeys that would have been made in the absence of the concession is estimated by applying the Reimbursement Factor to the observed quantity of concessionary journeys made with free fares.
+As described in Section 2, the purpose of the Reimbursement Factor (RF) is to estimate the proportion of observed concessionary trips which would have been made in the counterfactual i.e. in the absence of the concession.
+Given that it is not possible to directly observe it, the quantity of journeys that would have been made in the absence of the concession is estimated by applying the Reimbursement Factor to the observed quantity of concessionary journeys made with free fares.

-Prior to the introduction of the DfT Guidance that came into effect in 2010, the Reimbursement Factor was the most frequent source of conflict about reimbursement between Travel Concession Authorities and bus operators.
+Prior to the introduction of the DfT Guidance that came into effect in 2011, the Reimbursement Factor was the most frequent source of conflict about reimbursement between Travel Concession Authorities and bus operators.
 This was consequently a key area for ITS research, and led to results in two areas that were previously much debated: